samhuk/exhibitor/contributing/development.md

 The Typescript for the Component Site is at `/src/comp-site`.

-The Component Site exists to enable the user to render their components with a React version of their chosing.
-It is a tiny React app that renders the user's components.
-It is rendered inside an iframe element inside Exhibitor, essentially being a "react app inside a react app".
-For distribution, it is prebuilt (not bundled) into Javascript code with tsc.
+The Component Site is a small React app that renders the users components.
+It enables the user to render their components with a React version of *their* chosing.
+It is rendered inside an iframe element inside Exhibitor Site (a react app inside a react app, basically).
+For distribution, it is prebuilt (*not* bundled) into Javascript code with tsc.
 On the user's side, the CLI `start` command completes the build with esbuild, bundling in *their* version of `react` and `react-dom`.

 ## Linting